jonathantemplin/LinnMemorialLecture2017/index.md

 ## Concluding Remarks

 > - The lag time from research to practice can be long, and for good reason
-> - But, testing is so obitquous (and expensive), that providing more information is necessary to continue
+> - But, testing is so ubitquous (and expensive), that providing more information is necessary to continue
 > - The interplay between research, practice, and policy is critical
 >   - Research: Development and evaluation of methods and models
 >   - Practice: Assessment literacy and use by those who impact education